RAtshan/markdown-portfolio/_includes/02-image.md

-![Statisticians don’t wait for the moment, they generate it.]
+**Statisticians don’t wait for the moment, they generate it.